Azure/Avere/src/terraform/examples/centos-e2e/README.md

 ### Steps to Deploy

-1. Before deploying, ensure you have Role ''.
+1. Before deploying, ensure you have Role `Key Vault Secrets Officer`.
 To do this, open https://portal.azure.com, and browse to Subscriptions=>Acccess Control (IAM) and add "Key Vault Secrets Officer" to your id.
 1. back in cloud shell, `cd ~/tf/src/terraform/examples/centos-e2e/1.keyvault`
 1. `code main.tf` and edit the variables at the top.
-Once applied, set your keys.
+Once applied.
 1. `terraform init` and `terraform apply -auto-approve`
 1. once deployed, browse to the keyvault in the portal and update the keys.